neub/wr-nic/doc/wr-nic.md

-> ***Notes***: These steps are a simple resume on how to compile the firware specifically for the wr-nic, you should also look at the [wrpc.pdf] to understand how to use it and how to compile for other configurations.
+> ***Notes***: These steps are a simple resume on how to compile the firware specifically for the wr-nic, you should also look at the wrpc-v2.0.pdf documentation located at attachment section in [wrpc] to understand how to use it and how to compile for other configurations.

 Software support and applications
 =================================

-This project could be used as starting demo with White-Rabbit technology, illustrating the timing capabilities of White-Rabbit technology.
+This project could be used as starting demo with White-Rabbit technology, illustrating its timing capabilities.
 As already described, the current configuration allows to transform SPEC board on a Network Interface Card with White-Rabbit capabilities.
-In order of using it like this, some additional software is required:
+In order to use it like this, some additional software is required:

 * SPEC driver supporting the DIO card functionalities already described.

 * Applications examples.
+Starting kit project documentation has several examples that can be probed with DIO FMC card.
+Some examples are:
+	+ Configuring of each DIO FMC channel as Input or Output.
+	+ Generating of immediate/programmable pulses in a DIO FMC Channel.
+	+ Grandmaster example and 1-PPS generation.

-Both elements are described in the software manual of the WR-NIC project and it is out of the scope of current document to describe them with further details.
-The corresponding links are provided at the introduction section of this document.
+Both elements are described in the software manual of the WR-NIC project (Starting kit) and it is out of the scope of current document to describe them with further details [starting-kit].
 Please read that document in order to have a complete understanding of the NIC project.

-Remote configuration of spec card
+New features: remote configuration based on Etherbone module
 =================================

-In new release of wr-nic, Etherbone core is added.
-This IP-core allows remote configuration of device with UDP/TCP packets.
-It is very interesting when we use spec card in standalone configuration because we can not use drivers to configure it.
-It is important to remember wrpc has a packet filter and we have to add new rules (see `dev/ep_pfilter.c` in `wrpc-sw` repository) in order to clasify Etherbone incoming packets and redirect to Etherbone core.
-For this reason, we have set class 5 for this purpose.
+The Etherbone core is an IP core developed by GSI that allows to read/write in device memory map remotely.
+To archive this goal, the Etherbone project provides a software network library to send TCP/UDP configuration packets.
+The Etherbone core receives these packets and performs needed configuration actions.
+If you want to get more information of the Etherbone project, visit [etherbone].

+WR NIC project has been designed to work in a PCI co-processor configured as a standalone device.
+If you use it as a co-processor, there is no problem in configuring it because you can use the kernel drivers developped (see in spec-sw).
+However, if you want to use it in standalone mode, it can not be accessed directly by PCI bridge since the spec-sw kernel drivers do not solve this problem.
+You need an access based on network packets.The Etherbone project provides this mechanism.
+That is why the Etherbone core has been added in the new release of the WR NIC project.

+Two things are needed in order to the packets reach the Etherbone core:

+* WRPC has an filter packet processor (IP core) to decide which packets are accepted and which are discarded.
+Packets are classified in one class choosen between eight different classes.
+This class stores information about to where a packet must be delivered.
+So, we have to modify filter rules (see dev/ep_pfilter.c in wrpc-sw-2.1 release) in order to accept Etherbone traffic.
+We have assigned class 5 to distinguish it from another type of traffic.
+Moreover, DROP instruction has been removed in order to avoid any packet to be discarded (because a conventional NIC receives all type of packages).
+We have used a WRNIC macro not to interfere with configurations needed for other projects.

 ~~~~~{.c}
 #define R_CLASS(x) (24 + x)